Fast and Expressive Multi-Byte Prediction with Probabilistic Circuits: Introduction

+If one could model large sequences of future bytes, byte-level LLMs could become more mainstream as they already obviate many limitations of subword tokenizers, such as uneven efficiency~\citep{ahia-etal-2023-languages,dagan2024getting}, lack of interoperability~\citep{minixhofer2025crosstokenizer}, and vulnerabilities~\citep{rumbelow2023,land2024magikarp,geiping2024coercing}.

-Nevertheless, modelling the joint distribution over all future tokens in a window is challenging, as it requires balancing \textit{expressiveness}, i.e., representing all the dependencies between tokens, and \textit{efficiency}, i.e., minimising latency.
-Existing \gls{mtp} approaches favour the latter by making an unrealistic assumption: namely, considering all future tokens to be independent ~\citep{evabyte2025,cai2024medusa,gloeckle2024better}.
-This clearly comes at the expense of expressiveness \citep{ankner2024hydra,wertheimer2024accelerating}, as the choice of a token for a position within the window cannot influence the probability of the others.
+However, modelling the joint distribution over many future bytes as tokens in a window is challenging, as it requires balancing \textit{expressiveness}, i.e., representing all the dependencies between bytes, and \textit{efficiency}, i.e., minimising latency.
+Many existing \gls{mtp} approaches favour the latter by making an unrealistic assumption: they consider all future tokens to be independent~\citep{evabyte2025,cai2024medusa,gloeckle2024better}.
+This clearly comes at the expense of expressiveness~\citep{ankner2024hydra,wertheimer2024accelerating}, as the choice of a byte for a position within the window cannot influence the probability of the others.

 For example, consider the prompt: ``\emph{Name a capital of South Africa}'', where \emph{{Cape Town}} and \emph{{Pretoria}} are equally likely completions.
 A byte-level \gls{mtp} model with independence assumptions over an 8-token window could return \emph{{C}{r}{e}{t}{o}{r}{i}{a}} as an argmax, because replacing \emph{{P}} with \emph{{C}} cannot change the probability of other tokens.
-More concerningly, an exponential number of ``byte-salad'' continuations, such as \emph{{C}{r}{p}{t}{o}{r}{i}{a}}, \emph{{C}{r}{p}{t} {r}{i}{a}} and \emph{{C}{r}{p}{t} {r}{o}{a}}, are then also equally likely, despite having almost zero probability under the \gls{stp} model.
-Recently, \citet{basharin2024faster} introduced dependencies into MTP with a mixture over the future token probabilities.
-However, a single mixture can only add limited expressiveness.
-Crucially, understanding how to increase expressiveness while optimally trading off efficiency in a systematic way is still an open question.
+More concerningly, a number of ``byte-salad'' continuations, such as \emph{{C}{r}{p}{t}{o}{r}{i}{a}}, \emph{{C}{r}{p}{t} {r}{i}{a}} and \emph{{C}{r}{p}{t} {r}{o}{a}}, can also have high probability, despite having almost zero probability under the \gls{stp} model.
+Most importantly, the number of these erroneous continuations grows exponentially with respect to the MTP window size, making the independence assumption problematic.

+{Perhaps the dominant paradigm for relaxing independence assumptions in MTP are shallow \gls{ar} heads~\citep{ankner2024hydra,li2024eagle,deepseekai2024}.
+However, these heads retain autoregressive generation within the prediction window, which we view as closer in spirit to accelerated AR decoding than to joint MTP.
+Importantly for our purposes, we seek methods that satisfy the following two \textit{desiderata}: a) they yield a joint distribution over the token window that can be sampled from in parallel, and b) they expose the dependency structure of the joint as a modelling choice.
+Shallow \gls{ar} heads satisfy neither.
+Moreover, while Hydra~\citep{ankner2024hydra} and EAGLE~\citep{li2024eagle} are state-of-the-art for subword-level MTP, their reported gains do not necessarily translate to byte-level models; a direct empirical comparison is orthogonal to our contribution and faces several technical obstacles, see~\cref{app:shallow-autoregressive-models}.}